haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 *Tip: Again, name the files!
 Good name for the first Hillshade could be for example “HillShade_Muurla_def” or “HS_Muurla_def” indicating that it’s a hillshade, study area and default settings – for the next one you could change the name to for example “HS_Muurla_Az180” and so on, based on the chosen settings.*

 5. Another very useful feature of a DEM is the possibility to identify the gradient of the raster surface.
-	- Open the *
+	- Open the *Slope* tool
-	- This can be done with the Slope –tool, which can also be found under the Surface -tools.
-Again, use the clipped DEM as the input raster and perform the operation.
-You can use the default settings.
+	- Use the clipped DEM again, you can use the default settings
+	- Remember to make your layer permanent again

 Questions:
 - What do the hill shade parameters azimuth and altitude mean?